Dry Eye Management With Advanced Light Therapy

 Dry eye disease happens when the eyes don’t produce enough quality tears to stay properly lubricated.
 Patients often describe burning, gritty, or watery eyes, especially after long hours on computers or phones.

 For some, dry eye makes contact lenses uncomfortable or disrupts sleep.
 Left untreated, symptoms can become chronic, affecting work, reading, and overall quality of life.
+While dry eye is often manageable, severe or sudden pain should be treated as a potential Eye Emergencies.

 Symptoms of Dry Eye Families Shouldn’t Ignore